hacksparrow/apoc/README.md

 $ apoc index.acf
 ```

 Executing an acf file from the commandline with apoc is executing the contents on the Neo4j server.
+Excellent for writing your queries in the acf files and executing them from the commandline, while taking advantage of acf features.

 ## License